-The brake release foot pedal usually isn’t perfectly parallel to the floor, it is angled up slightly on my loom, however it does not come into contact with the bottom of the guides that you refer to.
+The brake release foot pedal usually isn’t perfectly parallel to the floor, it is angled up slightly on my loom, however, it does not come into contact with the bottom of the guides that you refer to.
 The cable comes down from the brake drum and attaches to the treadle screwed into a wing nut.
-On page 13 of the assembly instructions you can see the screw going down through the brake pedal and it is held by a washer and wing nut. http://www.louet.nl/images/instructies/nlp/Hollandia_EN.pdf My guess is the wing nut is screwed up too far putting a great deal of tension on the tension brake and forcing the pedal to sit higher than it is supposed too.
+The screw goes down through the brake pedal and it is held by a washer and wing nut.
+My guess is the wing nut is screwed up too far putting a great deal of tension on the tension brake and forcing the pedal to sit higher than it is supposed too.
 Undo that wing nut a bit and see if your pedal drops at all or at lease drops enough so that is doesn’t rub on the bottom of the harnesses (guide thingme).

 I’ll try it out as soon as my new heddles arrive and I can finish warping it.
 I did fiddle around with that wing nut last time I warped it and if my memory serves me correctly, the brake ended up being too loose (warp beam spinning without resistance) instead of the brake pedal lowering down.
 Perhaps that means I need a new spring for the brake?
 Maybe my spring is so old it has lost its flexibility and the brake pedal is being locked into place.

 It is best to try these adjustments out when you have a warp on.